MiiaNyy/RSA-inventory/README.md

 # <img src="public/assets/apple-touch-icon.png" width="40" height="40"/> RSA - Inventory

-The goal of the project was to practice using Node.js Express and learn how to build an application based on the MVC architecture.
+This project is an inventory application and its main goal was to practice using Node.js Express and learn how to build an application based on the MVC architecture.
+This project is the first part of a larger project.
+The second part is the Azure chat bot.

 ## [Live version](https://rafaels-inventory.herokuapp.com/)